 B.F.
 Day had come to Seattle in 1880 at age 45 and he quickly became involved in the life of his newly-adopted city.
 He worked in real estate and served one term on Seattle City Council before moving out of the city limits.
 By or before 1889 B.F.
 Day and his wife Frances built a big house where they had land holdings in Fremont, a suburb of Seattle.

 The history of the Fremont neighborhood closely parallels the ups and downs of Seattle itself.
-Although this blog, Wedgwood in Seattle History, is mainly about the Wedgwood neighborhood in the northeast part of the city, I have also enjoyed learning about Fremont and so I am sharing Fremont history here with my readers.
 In Part Two of the story of B.F.
-Day we will read how his life was impacted by the economic crash of 1893.
+Day, we will read how his life was impacted by the economic crash of 1893.

 The Fremont neighborhood is founded and named in 1888

-Fremont was established as a named community in 1888 when men from Fremont, Nebraska, came out to Seattle to buy land as an investment and had it platted into a commercial district and house lots.
+Fremont was established as a named community in 1888 when investors from Fremont, Nebraska, came out to Seattle to buy land for development.
+A plat map was filed which showed a plan for a commercial district and house lots.
 In appreciation for the Seattle businessmen who helped with the financial arrangements, the plat, extending from 30th to 39th Streets and centered on Fremont Avenue, was named Denny and Hoyt’s.
-Some of the plat is now south of the ship canal which did not exist at that time.
+Some of the plat is now south of the ship canal which did not come into existence until 1911-1917.
 Fremont’s main intersection is at 34th Street along the north edge of today’s Lake Washington Ship Canal.